Best daily deals

 Yes, the Sport Earbuds case charges via USB-C cable, which Bose provides.

-The Bose Sport Earbuds makes huge improvements over the Bose SoundSport Free, but it’s far from perfect.
+The Bose Sport Earbuds make huge improvements over the Bose SoundSport Free, but it’s far from perfect.

 Neither headset’s app supports any kind of EQ, so the sound profile Bose provides is all that you get.
 The earphones have similar frequency responses.
 If you like how the older model reproduces your favorite songs, you’ll be pleased with the Sport Earbuds.
-Bose’s Sport Earbuds is the better overall headset, despite the few onboard controls.
+Despite the few onboard controls, Bose’s Sport Earbuds are the better overall headset.
 The SoundSport Free costs $383 at Amazon and is hard to find.

-The Bose Sport Earbuds and the Sony WF-SP800N offer very similar experiences, but there are definitely some meaningful differences.
-The Sony earbuds are more expensive, but they feature a superior IP55 rating, which will be important if you need something a little more rugged.
-Basically, if you exercise outside, rather than at the gym, you may want them instead of the Bose earbuds.
+The Bose Sport Earbuds and the Sony WF-SP800N offer very similar experiences, but there are some meaningful differences.
+The Sony earbuds are more expensive but feature a superior IP55 rating, which will be vital if you need something more rugged.
+If you exercise outside rather than at the gym, you may want them instead of the Bose earbuds.

 Sony WF-SP800N